kedro-org/kedro-academy/swe4ds/environment-dependencies/README.md

 # Environment and dependencies

-Your client is trying to run a very old code delivered by a former colleague, but they're unable to do so.
+Your client is trying to run very old code delivered by a former colleague, but they're unable to get it working.

 **Install the necessary dependencies for the script to work, without changing the code**.